 In terms of value added, leverage investment in social economy and related initiatives, NILGA would emphasise the urgent need for DfC to pay close attention to those areas of the Local Government (NI) Act 2014 that are as yet not commenced or otherwise hindered, and to work with councils to bring these to fruition - maximising the impact that councils can have locally, and their ability to deliver 'on the ground' for the citizen.
-Should the current political impasse continue a means will have to be sought, and prioritised, to deliver the necessary supplementary legislative change.
+Should the current political impasse continue a means will have to be sought, and prioritised, to deliver the necessary supplementary legislative change, such as a 'Devolution Bill' for Northern Ireland.